Amishshehan/Amishshehan/README.md

 Hi there, I'm Amish Shehan 👋

-I'm a Undergraduage student at SLIIT
+I'm a Fresh graduate student at SLIIT